 Part B Mobile Plant Permit

 The operator may employ third party companies or use their own Part B permits to carry out processing activities on site using mobile plant.
 Any sub-contractors will be made aware of this EMS and will work in accordance with it and its own Part B mobile plant permit requirements.

+Purpose of Variation

+A variation application has been submitted in September 2024 to vary the permitted activity to an installation activity.

+The new activity proposed on site is under 1.16.2.3 - Section 5.4 (a)(iii) and (b)(ii) – non-hazardous waste installation – pretreatment for incineration or co-incineration.

+This will enable the shredding and treatment of POPs and related wastes at the Cater Road facility prior to disposal at an energy from waste facility.
+The full details of these activities are detailed in non-technical summary (ref – ETM Caters Road NTS 30-09-24).

 Site Location